goetzrieger/ansible-labs-summit2020/content/ansible_collections/1-introduction/_index.md

 It is a service that is provided as part of the Red Hat SaaS Offering.
 It consists of the location where to discover and download only supported and certified Ansible Content Collections by Red Hat and its Partners.
 These content collections contain ways to consume automation, how-to-guides to implement them in your infrastructure.
 The support for Automation Hub is included with Red Hat Automation Platform subscription.

+{{% notice tip %}}
-> **NOTE**: Red Hat Automation Hub resides on [https://cloud.redhat.com/ansible/automation-hub](https://cloud.redhat.com/ansible/automation-hub): requires Red Hat customer portal credentials and a valid Red Hat Automation Platform subscription.
+Red Hat Automation Hub resides on [https://cloud.redhat.com/ansible/automation-hub](https://cloud.redhat.com/ansible/automation-hub): requires Red Hat customer portal credentials and a valid Red Hat Automation Platform subscription.
+{{% /notice %}}

 ### Certified Content